-The success of these efforts led to the formation of the Center for the Study of Ethics in 1992 under the leadership of Elaine Englehardt—then Assistant Vice President for Academic Affairs.
-Under her leadership, the CSE became increasingly involved in the EAC and was awarded a two-year grant from FIPSE (1998) to disseminate EAC programming at four colleges and universities (Loyola University of Chicago, Rochester Institute of Technology, Chaffey College, and the University of Utah).
+The success of these efforts led to the formation of the Center for the Study of Ethics in 1993 under the direction of Elaine Englehardt.
+During this time, CSE became increasingly involved in the EAC movement and was awarded a two-year grant from FIPSE (1998) to disseminate EAC programming at four colleges and universities (Loyola University of Chicago, Rochester Institute of Technology, Chaffey College, and the University of Utah).
 The program was so successful that it led to further funding and the addition of two institutions (SUNY Plattsburg and Miami Dade Community College).
 To date, the CSE has consulted with over 40 institutions across the nation in the development of their EAC programming.

 The growth of EAC activities across the country created the conditions for the establishment of the Society for Ethics Across the Curriculum (SEAC) in 2000.
 UVU was one of four founding institutions of this organization, and the CSE was selected to house and edit the society’s journal Teaching Ethics.
 Brian Birch, David Keller, Elaine Englehardt, and Michael Pritchard served as successive editors from 2001 until 2015.